+There is a wide range of IT KPIs that can be measured, but for this piece, we have focused on three areas and collected a suite of 12 IT KPI examples for you to use as a reference.
 As always, you can download a pdf cheat sheet of these KPIs for IT Teams, for future reference.
 If you haven’t followed our series of KPIs for various teams, below are links to the past articles:

-- KPIs for Health & Safety Teams
+6. Health & Safety KPIs

-- KPIs for IT Teams (this guide)
+7. IT KPIs (this guide)

 Check back regularly, or subscribe to our e-mail list to be the first to hear when your team goes live in the mini-series.